- unsafe.Pointer

 }

 Use unsafe.Pointer only in extreme cases.
-The reason is that you bypass the Go type system, and the compiler can no longer guarantee correctness.
+The reason is that you bypass Go's type system, and the compiler can no longer guarantee correctness.
 Under the hood, the garbage collector relies on type information to understand where references are.
 If you store pointers in unsafe.Pointer or convert them incorrectly, the GC may not see the reference and free the memory prematurely.
 This leads to elusive bugs and crashes.
-In Java, a similar situation exists with Unsafe — its usage can violate JVM guarantees.
+In Java, a similar situation exists with Unsafe — its use can violate JVM guarantees.

 unsafe.Pointer is used in high-performance libraries: serialization, networking, zero-copy optimizations.
-For example, when reading binary protocols you can directly interpret bytes as structures.
-The plus — high speed, no allocations.
-The minus — lack of safety, possible errors when transferring between architectures.
-In Java, similar tasks are solved through ByteBuffer or DirectByteBuffer, but with less control and greater safety.
+For example, when reading binary protocols, you can directly interpret bytes as structures.
+The plus is high speed, no allocations.
+The downside is lack of safety, possible errors when transferring between architectures.
+In Java, similar tasks are solved via ByteBuffer or DirectByteBuffer, but with less control and more safety.

 Struct field alignment (alignment of fields)

 Alignment is the way of placing structure fields in memory considering CPU requirements.
-Each type has its own alignment (for example, int64 usually aligns on 8 bytes).
+Each type has its own alignment (for example, int64 is usually aligned to 8 bytes).

 In Go, the order of fields directly affects the size of the structure.
 The compiler adds padding to maintain alignment.
 This affects performance and memory consumption.

 In Java, the developer does not control the layout of objects.
-The JVM determines how to place fields, including padding and reordering (in some cases).
+The JVM decides how to place fields, including padding and reordering (in some cases).

 Code Example (Go)